nearform/optic-expo/README.md

 [![ci](https://github.com/nearform/optic-expo/actions/workflows/ci.yml/badge.svg)](https://github.com/nearform/optic-expo/actions/workflows/ci.yml)
 [![cd](https://github.com/nearform/optic-expo/actions/workflows/cd.yml/badge.svg)](https://github.com/nearform/optic-expo/actions/workflows/cd.yml)

-Optic is an app that helps you securely generate OTP tokens for 2FA protected npm accounts.
+[Optic](https://expo.dev/@nearform/optic-expo) is an app that helps you securely generate OTP tokens for 2FA protected npm accounts.
 It allows auto-publish npm packages using CI.

 ## Requirements

 - Node LTS
 - yarn
+- expo go app (on your ios/android phone or you can use the ios simulator)

 ## Setup

 1. `cp .env.sample .env`
-2. `yarn`
+1. `yarn`
-3. `yarn start`
+1. `yarn start`

 ## Development
 In order to successfully run the Optic-expo app locally you will need the following:
 1. Expo user account.
 You can sign up [here](https://expo.dev/signup).
-2. Once you have an Expo account, your account needs to be added to the NearForm organization (ask @simoneb to do that for you).
+1. Once you have an Expo account, your account needs to be added to the NearForm organization (ask @simoneb to do that for you).
+1. Scan the QR code on your terminal or go to `exp://172.22.22.56:19000`
+1. Once the app loads, if you get the signin screen, in your terminal run `expo login -u <username> -p <password>` and reload the app

+* Note: The app doesn't run on the web

 ## Figma Design